marilynpratt/RepData_PeerAssessment1/PA1_template.md

 new.activity$Day <- Days # create a new column with the names of the days
 ```

-b) Create the factor variable:
+  b.
+Create the factor variable:

 ```r
 weekday <- new.activity$Day %in% c("Monday", "Tuesday", "Wednesday", "Thursday", "Friday")